kh4ng-tayto/stm32-lemon-sorting/README.md

 # STM32-Based Lemon Sorting System

-An automated lime quality grading system on a conveyor belt utilizing **YOLOv8s**, **OpenCV**, and the **STM32F103C6T6** microcontroller.
+An automatic lemon quality sorting system using **YOLOv8s**, **OpenCV**, and **STM32F103C6T6**.

-A webcam captures real-time images of the limes.
-A computer employs YOLOv8s to detect and classify the produce into two categories: "Good" and "Bad."
-The classification results are transmitted to the STM32 via UART to control sensors and servos, as well as to update information on an LCD display.
+A USB webcam captures lemons moving on a conveyor belt.
+The PC processes the camera stream using YOLOv8s and classifies each lemon as `Good` or `Bad`.
+The classification result is then transmitted to the STM32 through UART.
+The STM32 handles IR sensors, servo motors, product counting, and LCD display.

 ---